nss-day-cohort-38/welcome-to-nashville-merry-ravens/README.md

 * public art collections -- using Nashville [Metro Gov API](https://dev.socrata.com/foundry/data.nashville.gov/eviu-nxp6)
 * restaurants -- using the [Zomato API](https://developers.zomato.com/api)
 * concerts -- using the [Ticketmaster API](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/)

+When the user searches for any of the four categories of things to do, the results are listed in the DOM.
+Each result item has a button to add the item to the current itinerary.

 ## Build Instructions